 Hopefully, you have a double travel system, like the Graco DuoGlider, as this will be the most straightforward way to pick up a few groceries when your little ones are still too floppy to sit up on their own.

+This really is a must have for transporting twins.
 Just pop the car seats out of the car, click into the stroller, and go!

 You will want to get a couple of stroller (carabiner-style) clips to hook onto the handle of the stroller and string on some reusable shopping bags (or a store basket) so you have somewhere to put your goods before and after cashing out.